 The Red Book of Scotland project is only one aspect of my overall research activities.
-I have over thirty years continual experience of research within a diverse range of historical sources and offer a full range of services.
-These include;
+I have over thirty years continual experience as a Record Searcher and over that time I have dealt with an extensive range of historical material from within a wide variety of sources.
+I have also;

 - Standard genealogical research to track down and identify illusive ancestors;

-- Research and reporting for legal cases including (1) petitions to the Lyon Court for claims to dormant arms and titles, and (2) lawyers requiring documentary evidence and transcriptions;
+- Research and reporting for petitions to the Lyon Court for claims to dormant arms and titles;

-- Name studies: comprising a thorough investigation within primary sources to gather extant information to piece together accurate and fully-referenced genealogical accounts of specific families;
+- Name studies: comprising a thorough investigation within primary sources to gather extant information to piece together accurate and fully-referenced genealogical accounts of specific families.
+Such studies to-date include those on behalf of the Clan Donnachaidh Society and the Clan Wood Society;

 - Research on behalf of authors who require focused investigations into families, individuals and their land, financial and personal interests.